15cm of rain, 12cm of mud, 200,000 people, or should I say 200,000 IP Addresses!

 The festival last year also took place at the same time as the ‘Brexit’ vote.
 In that one evening when the votes were coming in, over 25TB of data passed through the network as everyone was searching for live updates.
 A great example of the pace of technical change.

 During the festival I was sat in one of the many bars on site with my wife waiting for the next act that we wanted to go and see.
 I looked across the field and on a bench on the other side were 4 girls, probably in their mid teens and all of them had their mobile phones out and were rapidly tapping away into whichever social app was their choice.
 At one point I was convinced that as this had been going on for so long, that they must be chatting to each other through the app as it was somehow easier than verbal communication.
 After about an hour of this, one of them stopped and looked at her phone in disgust, I assume whichever app she was using hadn’t responded quickly enough, or the Snapchat hadn’t loaded.
-I was so tempted to walk over, and in the words of Louis CK say…’Give it a second, it’s going to space!’.
+I was so tempted to walk over and say…’Give it a second, it’s going to space!’.
 Many of us now simply expect to be able to access social tools or mobile applications wherever we are and we expect them to be fast, damn fast.

 Yes this is just a music festival, so maybe you can dismiss this to some degree as not a reflection of how our companies must adapt to this new world, but I personally think this is a good way to consider how we MUST change for the new world.
 Your customers often don’t want to talk to you they want to connect to you through technology platforms, they want an immediate response and if they don’t get it then they’ll go somewhere else.
 Amazon recently calculated that a page load slow down of just 100ms could lose them 1% in sales!
 Yes we really are that impatient.